trakio/mongo-lock/README.md

 ### Extending lock

 You can extend a lock by calling Mongo::Lock#extend_by with the number of seconds to extend the lock.
-This is from now, not from when the lock would have expired by.

 ```ruby
 Mongo::Lock.new 'my_key' do |lock|